DEPARTMENT OF PLANNING AND PERMITTING

 Attendance at the public hearing is not necessary to submit testimony.
-Written testimony which is received by the Department of Planning and Permitting at the above address prior to the public hearing will be included with the transcripts of the hearing and will be considered in the evaluation of the request.
+Written testimony may be faxed (768-6743) or mailed (650 South King Street, 7th Floor, Honolulu, Hawaii 96813) to the department prior to the hearing and will be considered in the evaluation of the request.

 George I. Atta, FAICP, Director